 If your injury significantly impacts your ability to work, you may also fight for compensation for diminished earning capacity.

-The Montana spinal cord injury lawyer lawyers of Odegaard Kovacich Snipes have helped many accident victims get compensation for spinal cord injuries in the Billings, Helena and Great Falls, Montana, area.
+The Montana spinal cord injury lawyer lawyers of Odegaard Injury Lawyers have helped many accident victims get compensation for spinal cord injuries in the Billings and Helena, Montana, area.
 Call for a free consultation today and put our experience to work for you.
 You don't have to face this trial alone; our lawyers understand the law and will work to get you the treatment you deserve.

 Giving it all it takes to maximize our client’s recovery.
 Read our case results to see how we’ve recovered millions for injury victims.
 If you’ve been injured due to someone else’s negligence, turn to a firm with a history of success.